Education, Skills and Training deprivation, rebased for London (2025)

 What does this indicator show?

-This indicator shows the level of education deprivation in London’s neighbourhoods.
+This indicator ranks London’s neighbourhoods according to its level of education deprivation.
 An area with more severe education deprivation will have, for example, lower levels of attainment, training opportunities or skills within the population.

 It uses the English Indices of Deprivation, which gives each neighbourhood an overall deprivation score.
 It does this by combining data from seven areas known as domains, one of which is education and skills.